-What It Means for a Commercial Cleaning Company to be Bonded and Insured
+What it Means for a Commercial Cleaning Company to be Bonded and Insured

 What is Bonding Insurance?

-Bonding insurance is a type of guarantee carried by a company to assure a customer that if something were to break from a mishap by a cleaning team member, the cleaning group would be protected and be able to pay the customer to cover the breakage.
+Bonding insurance is a type of guarantee carried by a company to assure a customer that if something were to break from a mishap by a cleaning team member, the commercial cleaning company would be protected and be able to pay the customer to cover the breakage.
 Often this type of guarantee is only carried for large-scale emergencies and repairs of large significance.
 Having a bonded cleaning company working for you is great since it reassures a client that they are protected and that the cleaning group is a professional service that carries the proper business requirements.

 What is Insurance for Commercial Cleaning Businesses?

 When a cleaning company tells you they are insured, what they mean is they carry liability insurance to cover other types of issues not covered with bonding.
 For example, if someone were to be injured on the worksite.
 Instead of requesting the customer’s business insurance cover the unfortunate incident, the cleaning business’s liability insurance would kick in and cover the medical expenses incurred from the injury.
-This is greatly reassuring for everyone – both the customer and the cleaning company.
+This is greatly reassuring for everyone – both the customer and the commercial cleaning company.

 Should a Commercial Cleaning Business be Insured and Bonded?